How To Spend 5 Days In Kyoto (With Nara + Osaka Day Trips)

 Fly into either Osaka’s Itami Airport (ITM) or Kansai International Airport (KIX).

-From there, take the JR Haruka Limited Express train to Kyoto Station.
+From KIX, take the JR Haruka Limited Express train to Kyoto Station.
 The JR Haruka Limited Express takes around 70 minutes to get from Kansai Airport to Kyoto and there are departures every 30 minutes.
-The earliest Haruka service from Kansai Airport is at 6:30 am (6:40 am on weekends and holidays) and the latest is at 10:16 pm.
+Haruka service from Kansai Airport usually starts at 6:30 am with the latest train at about 10:16 pm.

-This is the quickest train option and the method I use to get from the airport to the city of Kyoto (and vice versa) every time I visit.
-The best part is that it’s covered by the Japan Rail Pass (both the Kansai Area regional pass and national pass).
+This is the quickest train option and the method I use to get from the KIX airport to the city center (and vice versa) every time I visit.
+The best part is that it’s covered by the Japan Rail Pass (both the Kansai Area regional pass and national JR pass).

 Coming From Tokyo